adamsilver/fdpb/03-book-a-flight.md

   // set new option to selected
   option.attr('aria-selected', 'true');

-  // Ensure the option is visible within the menu if(!this.isElementVisible(option.parent(), option)) {
+  // If the option isn't visible within the menu if(!this.isElementVisible(option.parent(), option)) {

-    option.parent().scrollTop(option.parent().scrollTop() + option.position().top);
+    // make it visible by setting its position inside the menu option.parent().scrollTop(option.parent().scrollTop() + option.position().top);
   }